vkhazin/elasticsearch-2d-courseware/README.md

 * If you did not have a chance to fill-out [pre-course survey](https://www.surveymonkey.com/r/SRBF5DF), please do so now
 * Take a moment to register at GitHub.com - you can clone the course repo and make your own comments throughout the course
 * Select [repository url](https://github.com/vkhazin/elasticsearch-2d-courseware) and then 'fork' link to create a repo for yourself
-* Alternatively you are welcome to use any other method to comment and to take notes
+* Alternatively, you are welcome to use any other method to comment and to take notes
-* You will be using your own laptop and sandbox virtual machine to setup, to configure and to operate Elastic.co products
+* You will be using your own laptop and sandbox virtual machine to set-up, to configure and to operate Elastic.co products